LongestDawn/Warehouse_Object_Detection/README.md

 13. Look at the results in the screenshot folder and the detection log that the script has created for you.

+14. If you wish to create your dataset to detect objects, please feel free to use my Google Colab: https://colab.research.google.com/drive/1KgAB4_tp5Avyte6AFDP6x_geU0H9h6rC?usp=sharing
+    It has instructions on there on how to make your dataset, labels, and train your customized model.

+15. To use your own trained model, you can either use the same Python script in this Repo and follow the steps above.